Totally real theta characteristics: Canonically embedded curves

 Using the results from the previous section we also obtain some lower bounds. \begin{thm} Let $K$ be the convex hull of a compact canonical curve $X(\R)\subset\R^{g-1}$ of genus $g$.
 Then we have the following: \begin{enumerate} \item If $s=g-1$ and $X$ is not of dividing type, then $K$ has at least two faces of dimension $g-2$. \item If $s= g$, then $K$ has at least $g$ faces of dimension $g-2$. \end{enumerate} \end{thm}

 \begin{proof} It follows from Corollary \ref{cor:avoidloc} that the convex hulls the components of $X(\R)$ are strongly separated.
-For $s=g-1$ we therefore get at least two $(g-2)$-faces.
+Thanks to Corollary \ref{cor:thx}, for $s=g-1$ we get at least two $(g-2)$-faces.
 For $s=g$ we get one $(g-2)$-face of $K$ for each choice of $g-1$ components. \end{proof}

 In the case of $M$-curves, i.e. $s=g+1$, the situation is slightly more complicated.